forcedotcom/salesforcedx-vscode/docs/_articles/en/soql/writing.md

 ## SOQL Files

-VS Code supports writing SOQL in both Apex files and stand-alone `.soql` files.
-When writing `.soql` files, it is recommended, that the file is located outside the directories registered in your `sfdx-project.json` because this is not a file to deploy to your org.
-The purpose of the `.soql` file is to provide a way to build and test SOQL query before you import it to your Apex code.
+VS Code supports writing SOQL in both Apex files and standalone `.soql` files.
+When writing `.soql` files, we recommend that the file is located outside the directories registered in your `sfdx-project.json` because this is not a file to deploy to your org.
+The purpose of the `.soql` file is to provide a way to build and test a SOQL query before you import it to your Apex code.
 By default, a new project has a folder `scripts/soql` that contains an example `accounts.soql` file.
-You can use this folder to save all of your SOQL Queries.
+You can use this folder to save all of your SOQL queries.

 ## Code Completions

 VS Code supports code completions for SOQL `.soql` files (and will eventually support code completion in Apex files).
-In order to use this feature, you must refresh the SObject definitions so that the SOQL language server can provide code completion suggestions.
+To use this feature, you must refresh the SObject definitions so that the SOQL language server can provide code completion suggestions.
 Run `SFDX: Refresh SObject Definitions` from the Command Palette.

 - To see code completion suggestions, press Ctrl+space when you’re working in a `.soql` file.
 - To navigate between the suggestions, use the arrow keys.